-The kitchen then opens onto a long family room divided by furniture into a television area and play area.
+The kitchen then opens onto a spacious family room.

 All ground floor living rooms have French windows opening onto a large stone flagged patio.

-To the right is a massive lounge big enough to accommodate a small stage (it’s part of the furniture) and perfect for entertaining.
+To the right is a massive lounge perfect for entertaining.
 The room has a cosy feel enhanced by a large woodstove.

-On the first floor you turn left into the master suite plus, separated by discreet double doors (with security benefits).
-A broad feature corridor leads to a large master bedroom that goes up to the eaves, with a massive en suite bathroom.
-Back into the corridor and left is a second bedroom, with en suite bathroom, used by children at present.
+On the first floor there is a master suite plus, separated by discreet double doors (with security benefits).
+A broad feature corridor leads to a master bedroom that goes up to the eaves, with a very large en suite bathroom.
+Back into the corridor is a second bedroom, with en suite bathroom.
 This could be a snooze room, dressing room or the whole suite could be converted into a flat at minimum cost.

-The second floor is made up of an unusually well-lit massive bedroom, used as a playroom, and a second guest bedroom.
+The second floor, lit by skylights throughout, is made up of a massive bedroom, used as a playroom, and a second guest bedroom.

-Next to the house is a two storey barn with external stone staircase feature, suitable for conversion to a spacious two-bedroom house.
-The buildings are separated by a cobbled yard with other features such as a stone kennel, mini gardens, etc. There are stone outbuildings with development opportunities that need to be discussed.
+Next to the house is a two storey barn with external stone staircase feature, suitable for conversion to a two-bedroom house.
+The buildings are separated by a cobbled yard with other features such as a stone kennel.
+There are stone outbuildings with development opportunities that need to be seen.
 Beyond the buildings is a small copse with further opportunities for planting.
 There are no public paths on our land.

-We have a large garden separated from the fields by a restored dry stone wall.
-Wildlife is rich and easily seen here.
+There is a large garden separated from the land by a restored dry stone wall.
+Wildlife is rich and easily seen.

-Saddleworth is noted as one of the best places to live in the north west and is a patch of green hills, teashops, canals, streams, industrial architecture, brass bands, live music pubs, excellent schools, state and private, etc. This moors’ splendour really does have the exceptional communication links so many claim and it is ideal for commuting to Lancashire, Yorkshire and Manchester.
-The estimated drive times to the tram and motorway are hardly any longer in rush hour.
+Saddleworth is noted as one of the best places to live in the north west and is a patch of green hills, teashops, canals, streams, industrial architecture, brass bands, live music pubs, excellent schools, state and private, etc. The estimated drive times to the tram and motorway are hardly any longer in rush hour.

 Not part of a chain.
 Viewing strictly by appointment.